Darcey Bussell: Honours and tributes

 Bussell is the "godmother" of MS Azura, a 115,000 ton cruise liner of the P&O Cruises fleet.
 When the ship was officially launched in April 2010, Bussell performed the traditional ceremony of breaking a bottle of champagne to name the ship.
 She also staged a dance performance with students from the Royal Ballet School.

+In 2025, Bussell appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley, Bussell having appeared as herself in an episode of the sitcom in 1998.

 Awards

 In 2006 Bussell became a gold medal recipient from the John F. Kennedy Center for the Performing Arts.
 She is a recipient of the Carl Alan Award for contributions to dance.

 In December 1990 she was voted Dancer of the Year by the readers of Dance and Dancers magazine.
 In February 1991 she was presented with the Variety Club of Great Britain's Sir James Garreras Award for the most promising newcomer of 1990 and one week later with the London Evening Standard Ballet Award for 1990.
 In April 1991 she was selected as the joint winner of the Cosmopolitan Achievement Award in the Performing Arts category.

 On 18 July 2009 Bussell received an honorary doctorate from the University of Oxford.
 During the ceremony the university's public orator noted that she "adds to technical mastery, charm and imagination, in such a way that she seems to reveal the grace of her personality as well as the grace of movement… Moreover, she wants those who are perhaps put off by the grand portals of the Royal Opera House to enjoy the pleasures that ballet affords."

 In 2017 Bussell received an honorary doctorate from the Royal Conservatoire in Glasgow, Scotland.

 In June 2018 Bussell received an honorary Fellowship from Arts University Bournemouth alongside costume designer Jenny Beavan OBE, graphic designer Margaret Calvert OBE and director and screenwriter Edgar Wright.
-Bussell, who previously visited the university as a guest lecturer, said "I am very honoured.
-AUB is modern and it is cutting edge, so its graduates successfully feed directly into the creative industries of this country."
+Bussell, had previously visited the university as a guest lecturer.

 Patronages

-Since 2012 Bussell has been the president of the Royal Academy of Dance She is Artiste Laureate of The Royal Ballet School and is also a patron of the International Dance Teachers Association, Re:Bourne, London's Children's Ballet, Cecchetti UK, Cecchetti Australia, Dance Proms, Company Chameleon, Du Boisson Dance Foundation, National Youth Ballet and New English Ballet Theatre.
+Since 2012, Bussell has been the president of the Royal Academy of Dance.

 Bussell has been campaign president of the Birmingham Royal Ballet's fund raising campaign since 2012.
-She is an ambassador for the giving programme of the New Zealand School of Dance and is on the board of the Margot Fonteyn Foundation.
+She is an ambassador for the giving programme of the New Zealand School of Dance, and is on the board of the Margot Fonteyn Foundation.
 She is the international patron of the Sydney Dance Company.

 She is a patron of the medical charities Borne, Sight for All and the Henry Spink Foundation.

 Personal life

-In 1997 Bussell married Australian businessman Angus Forbes in Cherwell, Oxfordshire.
-They originally lived in Kensington, where their two daughters were born in 2001 and 2004.
-In 2008 the family moved to Sydney, Australia, and returned to London in July 2012.
+In 1997 Bussell married Australian banker Angus Forbes, in Cherwell, Oxfordshire.

+Originally, the couple lived in Kensington, moved to Sydney, Australia in 2008 and returned to London in July 2012.
 As of 2021, they live in Wimbledon.